Toyota Aygo X Review 2025

 Interior Rating

-Solid and attractively designed, the Toyota Aygo X's interior is great up front, while the infotainment is better than most rivals.
-Things aren't as rosy for rear seat passengers, though – particularly if you spec the canvas roof.
+Solid and attractively designed, the Toyota Aygo X's interior is great up front, if not hugely upmarket-feeling considering the price.
+Things aren't as rosy for rear seat passengers — particularly if you specify the canvas roof.

 Dimensions